Long URL Management Automation

 First, we will need a Google Sheet where we will add all of the links that we would like to shorten into one column.
-Once we have entered all links, we have to sign up or log into Make, or any other automation platform, and create a new scenario.
+Once we have entered all links, we have to sign up or log in to Make or any other automation platform and create a new scenario.
 Then, we need to add a Google Sheet module with the trigger "Search Rows", which will return the results matching the given criteria.
-For this module to work, we will have to fill some fields, such as:
+For this module to work, we will have to fill in some fields, such as:

 • Spreadsheet ID